What does velocity measure? Does measuring velocity help? Does it hurt? Does it help more than it hurts?

 Does your company value the areas where your software team spends its money?
 Do you know how to measure the value of what your team produces?
 How much money (time, energy, or actual cash) does your team spend on things that no-one values?
 Could you pick three sources of waste and eliminate them?
 What would you do with the recovered time, energy, or cash?
 How would you know that things got any better?

 Forget velocity for the time being.
 Measure it and report it to whoever still wants it, but just between you and me, forget velocity and focus on these key questions.
-Try it for a few months, then
+Try it for a few months, then tell me how it goes

 Updated 2012-06-13.
 I read a tweet today that shows that someone, somewhere, understand what I mean.